 Monitors with a VA panel are good for when you don’t have much light.
 They provide better detail than other monitors.

 IPS panels are more expensive, but they offer colors and contrast that are richer than VA screens.
 They also offer a better viewing angle.
-But the blacks on IPS screen are not as intense as those on VA screens.
+But the blacks on the IPS screens are not as intense as those on VA screens.

 A gaming monitor is a device that can show movements clearly.
 A refresh rate of 144 Hz or 240 Hz is the typical amount for gaming monitors.